-- Fluorides are usually present in natural resources of water like tap water, river water and it helps in the process called as mineralization of water.
+- Fluorides are usually present in natural resources of water like tap water, and river water and it helps in the process called mineralization of water.

-- Flouride application can be done by two methods,
+- The flouride application can be done by two methods,

-- You can ask your dentist to perform flouride application technique on ur child’s teeth.
+- You can ask your dentist to perform fluoride application technique on ur child’s teeth.

-- Fluorides are directly applied on the teeth surface.
+- Fluorides are directly applied to the teeth’ surface.

-- At initial appointment, dentist will clean child’s teeth with a liquid called as pumice slurry
+- At the initial appointment, the dentist will clean the child’s teeth with a liquid called as pumice slurry

-- Dentist will now air dry teeth and will apply 2% NAF ( sodium fluoride) with cotton solution and leave it to dry for 3-4 minutes.
+- The dentist will now air dry teeth and will apply 2% NAF ( sodium fluoride) with a cotton solution and leave it to dry for 3-4 minutes.